Insert different signatures for new mail and replies/forwarded messages

 However, you do not want so much info to be inserted under every further email - name and title is enough under every subsequent reply.

 |Fig. 2.
 Mike's short signature stamped when continuing a discussion with John.|

 This can be achieved in two ways: by creating a rule with two Insert Signature actions - let us call it two actions method (recommended) or by using message type condition - let us call it message type method.

 This method works based on a rule with two Insert signature actions.
-The first footer will be added every single time - in the first email as well as in all replies and forwards.
+The first signature will be added every time - in the first email as well as in all replies and forwards in a conversation thread.
 It will contain just a short info you always need (name and title).
-The second action will add the rest of the personal info (phone numbers, company name, website, address, social media buttons etc.) and will be inserted only once.
-The software will make sure it is not included in further emails by taking advantage of the mechanism that checks if the signature that is supposed to be inserted is already found in the message body - if this is the case, the software will skip adding this signature again, leaving email body with only the first (short) signature in it.
+The second action will add the rest of the personal info (phone numbers, company name, website, address, social media buttons etc.) and will be inserted only once in a given email conversation.
+The software will make sure it is not included in further emails by taking advantage of the mechanism that checks if the signature that is supposed to be inserted is already found in the message body - if this is the case, the software will skip adding this signature again, leaving the email body with only the first (short) signature in it.